TempleDAO/temple/protocol/contracts/templegold/README.md

 Each spice auction contract is configured with one spice token and templegold.
 Spice auction contracts are deployed via `SpiceAuctionFactory`.

 The Layer Zero integration allows Temple Gold (TGLD) usage in spice bazaar auctions cross-chain.

+After a spice auction (epoch), `burnAndNotify()` is called to perform a call to `TempleGold` to burn and update the circulating supply. `TempleGold.circulatingSupply()` on source chain Arbitrum One is the actual circulating supply.

 #### Constants
 ```solidity